epomatti/azure-functions-serverless-prototype/README.md

 # mb-prototype

-A sample app with serverless functions, NoSQL database, cloud encryption and infrastructure-as-code.
+A serverless app testing a couple of cloud services working togueter:
+- Serverless - Azure Functions with a consumption plan
+- NoSQL - CosmosDB with a MongoDB interface
+- Cloud security - Azure Key Vault to encrypt and decrypt sensitive data
+- Infrastructure-as-code - Terraform

 ## Local develompent